PhyDetEx: Detecting and Explaining the Physical Plausibility of T2V Models: Methodology

 With the constructed PID dataset, our objective is to tune the VLM so that it can accurately detect \textit{physically implausible} content in the generated videos.
 As discussed in Sec.~\ref{sec:pre}, VLMs tend to treat ``real'' as ``physically plausible'' and ``generated'' as ``physically implausible''.
 Our tuning should remove this shortcut and enable the VLMs to reason about whether a video contains physically implausible content.

-\textbf{Notation.} Let $v_r$ denote a real-world video and $t_r$ its corresponding caption with physically plausible events.
-We first rewrite the caption $t_r$ using an LLM, producing a modified caption $t_g$ where the physically plausible event is changed to a physically implausible event, while keeping all other contextual elements the same:
+\textbf{Notation.} Denote by $v_r$ a real-world video and $t_r$ its corresponding caption with physically plausible events.
+We first rewrite $t_r$ using an LLM, producing a modified caption $t_g$ where the physically plausible event is changed to a physically implausible event, while keeping all other contextual elements the same:

 where $\mathcal{R}_{\text{phys}}(\cdot)$ denotes the rewriting operation.
 Then, a physically implausible video $v_g$ is generated from the rewritten caption $t_g$ using a T2V model $\mathcal{G}$:

 The content in videos $v_r$ and $v_g$ can be partitioned into two parts, one part about the physically plausible/implausible event, and another shared part with the same content (\eg, environment, background objects, scene layout), denoted by $c_{\text{share}}$.
 Then, we can express the content of the two videos as follows: